-After a malware attack, Windows Defender Settings interface may show the message Some settings are managed by your organization or This setting is managed by your administrator.
-The real-time protection and cloud-based protection options may remain disabled.
+In the aftermath of a malware attack, the Windows Defender Security settings page may show the message Some settings are managed by your organization or This setting is managed by your administrator.
+The real-time protection and cloud-based protection options may remain disabled or grayed out.

 Here is how the Windows Defender Settings page might look like.
 The controls for real-time protection, cloud-based protection, and Automatic sample submission options may be disabled and locked down or grayed out.